 You pay NO BOOKING FEES when booked using this web-site.

 Dyer's Cottage is part of a 17th century farmhouse which was divided into 5 cottages to provide homes for dyers in the dyeworks owned by the Wainhouse family.
-The building has been inhabited by my family for over 200 years and was lovingly restored during 2105 to an extremely high standard of comfort, yet keeping all the character features.
-It is an ideal retreat for singles, a couple, 2 or 3 friends or a small family and is suitable for an executive stay, a romantic break, a holiday exploring beautiful Calderdale, visiting friends/ family or escaping the builders short term let.
+This historic building has been inhabited by my family for over 200 years and was lovingly restored during 2105 to an extremely high standard of comfort, yet keeping all the character features.
+It has 1 bedroom and is an ideal retreat for singles, a couple, 2 or 3 friends or a small family.
+It is suitable for an executive stay, a romantic break, a holiday exploring beautiful Calderdale, visiting friends/ family or escaping the builders.
 Unusual for a cottage, the rooms are spacious and the ceiling height is higher than normal so tall people are welcome!
 Efficient gas central heating and constant hot water will keep you warm.
 WiFi is available throughout the cottage.

 The large sunny living room, like the bedroom above, has a beautiful view across the Calder Valley towards Norland.
 It has an old inglenook fireplace with a gas powered woodburner to provide instant heat, a beamed ceiling and restored doors with traditional door furniture.
 The seating is comfortable, including a sofa bed for an extra guest, enabling you to enjoy an evening in watching the 40 inch Smart TV with freeview or a DVD.
 There is an ipod docking station and free wifi for your convenience.
 The wall decorations are carefully chosen to reflect the history of the cottage and area.
 The modern, fully equipped Shaker style. kitchen, with electric oven and ceramic hob, has oak worktops, a slimline dishwasher, fridge freezer and microwave.
 The rear door opens into a small courtyard area with flower pots and a washing line.
 Exposed stone, a mullioned window dating from 1650 and a modern rooflight ensure this room has character too.
 Stairs between the 2 downstairs rooms lead to a spacious landing with a window and a desk.
 Do be careful as the top step is higher than the others but this is just part of the character of living in an old cottage.
 There is room here for a travel cot we can provide or we can provide a put you up guest bed ( suitable for a child) or either of these will also fit in the bedroom.